medic/cht-docs/content/en/design/_index.md

 linkTitle: "Designing"
 weight: 2
 description: >
-  For developers and designers of digital health applications.
+  Design guidelines for developers and designers of digital health applications
 ---